 The efficient utilization and development of resources for preserving and restoring the delicate homeodynamics of aquatic, soil, plant, forest, and wildlife habitats.
+Saturday field trips may be required.
 Prerequisite: BIO 260, or BIO 312.
+(Alternate years, Spring)

 400 Marine Physiology (2)